PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 # Migrating from Census

-Sanctuary.Census aims to provide as similar of an interface to Daybreak Game's Census as possible.
-However, particularly when it comes to the provided collections, this isn't always achievable.

 ## Queries

 The basic structure of a query is supported.
 Submitting a service ID is optional, and it's not logged in any way if you do.